KnowledgeLab/content_analysis/1-Intro.md

 A nice example for us to study is [Tumblr](https://www.tumblr.com), they have a [simple RESTful API](https://www.tumblr.com/docs/en/api/v1) that allows you to read posts without any complicated html parsing.

 We can get the first 20 posts from a blog by making an http GET request to `'http://{blog}.tumblr.com/api/read/json'`, were `{blog}` is the name of the target blog.
-Lets try and get the posts from [http://lolcats-lol-cat.tumblr.com/](http://lolcats-lol-cat.tumblr.com/).
+Lets try and get the posts from [http://lolcats-lol-cat.tumblr.com/](http://lolcats-lol-cat.tumblr.com/) (Note the blog says at the top 'One hour one pic lolcats', but the canonical name that Tumblr uses is in the URL 'lolcats-lol-cat').

 ```python